 This gene encodes a member of the RSK (ribosomal S6 kinase) family of serine/threonine kinases.
 This kinase contains 2 non-identical kinase catalytic domains and phosphorylates various substrates, including CREB1 and ATF1.
 The encoded protein can also phosphorylate histone H3 to regulate certain inflammatory genes.
 Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jan 2016]

 GeneCards Summary for RPS6KA4 Gene

 RPS6KA4 (Ribosomal Protein S6 Kinase A4) is a Protein Coding gene.
-Among its related pathways are Development Dopamine D2 receptor transactivation of EGFR and Signaling mediated by p38-alpha and p38-beta.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with RPS6KA4 include Coffin-Lowry Syndrome.
+Among its related pathways are MAPK Signaling: Oxidative Stress Pathway and ERK Signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is RPS6KA5.

 Ribosomal S6 protein kinases (RSKs) are a family of protein serine/threonine kinases that regulate diverse cellular processes such as cellular growth, motility, survival and proliferation.
 The RSK family can be divided into two subfamilies, namely p90 RSK and p70 S6K.